Joshua-Igoni/Enocean-solution/README.md

 ## Deployment

-prior to deploying the stack, there are some basic things that are needed, they include;
+Prior to deploying the stack, there are some basic things that are needed, they include;
 1. Licence key which can be gotten [here](https://www.enocean.com/en/products/tools-kits-iot-software/enocean-iot-connector/#trial-version)
 2. Basic personal Details such as usernames and passwords (to be configured in ".env file")
 3. An ssl certificate.